Special relativity and the rod/slot paradox – I – definition of reference frames

 with No Comments

-One of the topics in physics that drove me crazy more than 48 years ago was the length contraction effect in physics and related paradoxes.
-All of these paradoxes are based on two seemingly self-consistent descriptions of a series of events in two different reference frames moving with a constant velocity against each other – and these descriptions lead to an apparent contradiction.
+One of the topics in physics that drove me almost crazy 48 years ago was a paradox seemingly resulting from the length contraction effect described by the Special Theory of Relativity [STR].
+All of the paradoxes related to the length contraction effect are based on two apparently self-consistent descriptions of a series of events in two different reference frames moving with a constant velocity against each other.
+These descriptions seem to lead to a contradiction.

 The paradox gave me some sleepless nights in 1976, until I gave up at that time and trusted in some breakthrough in the future.
-Later, at university and during my PHD, I just trusted in SR-formulas and simply used them whenever necessary.
+Later, at university and during my PHD, I just trusted in STR-formulas and simply used them whenever necessary.
 No time for deeper explanations of paradoxes.
 However, some years ago – long after my time in physics – the problem entered my mind again.
 I used some relaxed time ín Norway to access it again.
 And this time I could resolve it in a personally satisfactory way.
-As the basic points of the solution are so mind-blowing simple, I would like to present them here in a post series – and maybe save some students a sleepless night.
+As the basic points of the solution are so mind-blowingly simple, I would like to present them here in a post series – and maybe save some students a sleepless night.

 So, this is a post series for folks interested in physics and math.

-In further posts I will then discuss an opposite scenario where the rod passes through the slot – consistently described in both reference frames.
-Before we come to this point, I just ask you to think a bit about the following question: How could we get a long diagonally moving needle with length L through a slot whose extension is too short (Lslot < L)?
+In further posts I will then discuss an opposite scenario where the rod passes through the slot – consistently described in three frames of reference.
+Before we come to this point, I just ask you to think a bit about the following question:

 A typical presentation of the paradox

-My teacher described the paradox in the following way: He used a (somewhat unphysical) ski-jumper with long skis who jumped from a height h down to the flat ground.
+My teacher described the paradox in the following way: He used a (somewhat nonphysical) ski-jumper with long skis who jumped from a height h down to the flat ground.
 He suggested a frame of reference A fixed at the ground.
 Frame A was equipped with a 2-dimensional spatial coordinate system with xA-coordinate axis stretching in parallel to the ground and a yA-coordinate axis pointing vertically up from the ground.
-All clocks in the spatial grid were synchronized.
+All clocks in the spatial grid of frame A were synchronized.
 Events were described via space and time coordinates [xA, yA, tA].

 The ski-jumper was assumed to move with two constant velocity components in frame A: vj,x,A parallel to the ground and νj,y,A in vertical direction down towards the ground, i.e. νj,y,A < 0 (νj,y,A = – vy = const.) .
 In contrast to a real ski-jump a constant velocity in y-direction is, of course, a simplification.